 The unofficial slogan of VA Home Loan Centers is “if you are up to date on your payments, following a short sale, we will get you in a home tomorrow.”
 Under many circumstances, following a bankruptcy, foreclosure or short sale, a military member may qualify for a second VA loan.
-Veterans can use their home loan entitlements as many times as they want, as long as prior VA loans have been paid off, or if a veterans’ entitlement is still available.
+Veterans can use their home loan entitlements as many times as they want, providing that prior VA loans have been paid off, or if the veteran still has a remainder of their entitlement available.
 The VA entitlements are restored when prior VA loans are paid in full.

 Typical examples for an eligible applicant to receive a second VA loan in conjunction with the first include relocation to a new area as a result of Permanent Change of Station orders, upsizing or downsizing and essentially any factors resulting in a change of circumstance.
 If the individual wants to retain their home while purchasing a second home in the area of their new duty station, a possibility exists.
 For this to happen however, the individual must have a remaining entitlement amount following the usage of their first VA loan.

 There are two types of entitlements – basic and the bonus entitlement.
 The basic VA entitlement is $36,000.
 Every eligible veteran also receives a “bonus” entitlement that amounts too much more than the basic.
 The bonus entitlement kicks in for VA loan amounts over $144,000.00.
 Essentially the entitlements can be used for any loan amount without a cap.
 There is however, a limit on the amount the VA will guarantee.
 This is based off the VA county limits.
 If your county limit is $300,000 than the VA will only guarantee a loan for $300,000 and nothing more.
 Both entitlements can be used in combination with each other.